glonlas/Stable-Diffusion-Apple-Silicon-M1-Install/README.md

 # Stable Diffusion Installation script for Apple Silicon CPU (M1, M1Pro, M2)

 This script will help you to install Stable Diffusion on your Mac.
-It takes care of installing all dependencies for you.
+It takes care of installing all dependencies for you and provides a menu to launch a Web UI, run in your terminal, or Upscale photos to High Definition format.

-## Get Started
+## Get Started: How to install Stable Diffusion on Apple M1 with GPU support

 Paste the following command in your MacOS terminal.
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/glonlas/Stable-Diffusion-Apple-Silicon-M1-Install/main/install-stable-diffusion-apple-silicon.sh)"